otonashixav/solid-flip/README.md

 ### `animate` Integrations

-All of these integrations can be provided with either keyframes and options to be passed to `element.animate` or a callback to manually animate an element.
+All of these integrations can be provided with either multiple sets of keyframes and options to be passed to `element.animate` or a callback to manually animate an element.
+Providing keyframes via `extraKeyframesList` can be useful if you want to use `composite` with unsupported properties.

 These animation options are applied by default: